liberatr/sql-battle-school/join2-inner-outer/outline.md

 Joins: Inner vs. Outer Joins
 ============================

+Welcome to Part 2 of the lesson on database joins with SQL.
 This lesson builds on the previous lesson about joins, introducing the Outer Join concept.
 The database uses a "Battle School" as the example.

 #Overview